aidyp/adp/content/post/mapping-music.md

 ![Alt](/pictures/mesh_graph.png "all together, right now")

-The theory now cemented, we need now to work out a way to:
+The theory now cemented, we need now to work out how to:

 1. Build this graph of songs
 2. Play it